markuskolp/oracle2dbml/README.md

 But this repository additionaly offers an SQL script, so you have another option.
 That means, generating a **DBML representation of your Oracle database** via SQL.

 This is a really simple script, but might help as a starting point.
 For us it does it's job very good...

+We tested the results with https://dbdiagram.io/ and also generated a documentation website with https://dbdocs.io/.